breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 <center><a href="http://faculty.cse.tamu.edu/davis/suitesparse.html"><img src="http://faculty.cse.tamu.edu/davis/suitesparse_files/SuiteSparse_logo.jpg" width="60%"></a></center>

 Perhaps the more significant barrier to widespread adoption of graph algorithms is their time complexity.
 Many interesting problems on graphs are NP-complete, including [Hamiltonian path](https://en.wikipedia.org/wiki/Hamiltonian_path) detection, [TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem) and [subgraph isomorphism](https://en.wikipedia.org/wiki/Subgraph_isomorphism_problem).
 However many of those problems have approximate solutions which are often good enough.
 But even if correctness is a hard constraint, CS theory is primarily concerned with worst case complexity, which seldom or rarely occurs in practice.
-Naturally occuring instances can often be solved quickly using SAT or SMT solvers.
+Natural instances can often be solved quickly using SAT or SMT solvers.

 Most graph algorithms are implemented using object oriented programming or algebraic data types as we [saw previously](#inductive).
 While conceptually simple, this approach is frequently computationally inefficient.
 Ideally, we would like to have high level API, backed by a pure BLAS implementation for optimized execution on GPUs or SIMD-capable hardware.
 For example, all of the following automata can be greatly accelerated using matrix arithmetic on modern hardware: